Showing posts with label gatlinburg. Show all posts

 Day 1: Sunday, September 28, 2014

-Sherry drove her Toyota Camera to Foodland, I met her at Foodland, she followed me back to my RV, I loaded my luggage into her car.
+Sherry drove her Toyota to Foodland.
+I met her there, and she followed me back to my RV.
+I loaded my luggage into her car.

 We stopped at McDonald's in Rogersville for breakfast and to use the restroom.

-Bobbie and Sherry ordered two eggs, & sausage Mc-Muffin; I ordered a sausage and cheese mc-muffin.
+Bobbie and Sherry ordered two Egg McMuffins with sausage; I ordered a sausage and cheese Egg McMuffin.

-I pulled out my iPhone using the GPS, got us back on the right track.
+I pulled out my iPhone using the GPS and got us back on the right track.

-Bobbie and I ordered a vegetable plate of $4.99.
+Bobbie and I ordered a vegetable plate for $4.99.

 I ordered green beans, turnip greens, fried apples, and cornbread.